ganbarodigital/php-mv-polymorphism/docs/V1/DispatchTables/index.md

 Class | Description
 ------|------------
-[`AllPurposeDispatchTable`](AllPurposeDispatchTable.html) | best blend of performance and compatibility [`AllPurposeDispatchTable`](AllPurposeDispatchTable.html) | an all-purpose dispatch table with pre-caching of built-in PHP types
-[`ObjectsOnlyDispatchTable`](ObjectsOnlyDispatchTable) | high-performance dispatching of objects only
+[`AllPurposeDispatchTable`](AllPurposeDispatchTable.html) | best blend of performance and compatibility [`ObjectsOnlyDispatchTable`](ObjectsOnlyDispatchTable) | high-performance dispatching of objects only

 Click on the name of a class to see full details.